About Us

 We are a 501(c)(3) nonprofit organization, ID #02-0523308.

-Blue Ocean Society for Marine Conservation was founded in 2001 by two whale watch naturalists, Jen Kennedy and Dianna Schulte, who saw a need for more research and education about the ocean.
-We strive to learn more about the Gulf of Maine, particularly an important habitat called Jeffreys Ledge, and then bring our research to the public through various outreach programs.
-By sharing information with the public and resource managers, more people will be inspired to learn more about the marine environment and help protect it.
+Blue Ocean Society for Marine Conservation was founded in 2001 by whale watch naturalists Jen Kennedy and Dianna Schulte, who saw a need for more research and public education about the ocean.
+Today, we conduct long-term whale studies, engage the public through education and outreach, and share vital data with resource managers.

 Our Team